 So even if you live in cold northern climes and have never whiled away a muggy Southern afternoon on the porch with a mint julep in hand, it's time to get yourself a mess o' greens.
-Here are a few tips to get you started:

 - Always choose greens that are bright and crisp, with no yellow or brown spots, and no discolored edges or small holes.
 Colors should be vibrant-yellow leaves means they're long past fresh and have lost much of their nutritive value.